nexe/nexe/README.md

 For more CLI options see: `nexe --help`

-# Advanced
+### Examples

+- `nexe server.js -r public/**/*.html`
+- `nexe my-bundle.js --no-bundle -o app.exe`
+- `nexe --build`
+- `nexe -t x86-8.0.0`

 ## Resources

 Additional files or resources can be added to the binary by passing `-r "glob/pattern/**/*"`.
-These included files can be read in the application by using `fs.readFile` or `fs.readFileSync`
+These included files can be read in the application by using `fs.readFile` or `fs.readFileSync`.

 ## Compiling Node

 By default `nexe` will attempt to download a pre-built executable.
 However, It may be unavailable ([github releases](https://github.com/nexe/nexe/releases)) or you may want to customize what is built.
 See `nexe --help` for a list of options available when passing the `--build` option.
-You will also need to ensure your environment is setup to [build node](https://github.com/nodejs/node/blob/master/BUILDING.md)
+You will also need to ensure your environment is setup to [build node](https://github.com/nodejs/node/blob/master/BUILDING.md).
+Note: the `python` binary in your path should be an acceptbale version of python 2. eg. Systems that have python2 will need to create a [symlink](https://github.com/nexe/nexe/issues/354#issuecomment-319874486)

 ## Node.js API